 8. Is the meal delivered hot or cold?

 Currently meals are frozen when delivered.
 Meals are packaged in either a three or five frozen meal option.
 Re-heating instructions are included.

 The meals will be delivered on Monday morning between 10:00 AM - 12:00 noon.

 The meals are delivered by trained, screened volunteers from the community.
 Volunteers do not handle payments or schedule changes.

-To avoid invoicing, if you find that you will not be home to accept your meal, please contact us at 248-723-3500 at least two business days in advance in order for us to cancel your meal with our supplier.
-Should an emergency occasion suddenly arise in which you must be away from home, please call us at any time of the day or night so that we do not send a volunteer driver to your home.
+Meals are ordered on Wednesday the week prior to Monday’s scheduled delivery.
+If you must change or cancel your order after Wednesday, we will do our best to make the change but you will be invoiced for the meals that were ordered.
+Should an emergency occasion suddenly arise in which you must be away from home, please call us at 248-723-3500 any time of the day or night so that we do not send a volunteer driver to your home.
 Feel free to leave a voice message as messages are checked regularly.